A Brief History of TTS Solutions

 - 10x: provides start-up funding for new technology projects and products across government (2016)

 - Artificial Intelligence Portfolio: supporting and coordinating the use of artificial intelligence technologies in federal agencies (2019)

 - CitizenScience.gov: a hub for accelerating crowdsourcing and citizen science across the U.S. government (2016)

 - Code.gov: a catalog of government developed code (2016)

 - Communities of Practice: where people in government come together to learn, share and collaborate to build solutions to common problems and challenges.
 The longest running community, the Web Content Managers Forum, dates back to 2000.
 New communities are created as new technologies and opportunities arise.

 - Identity Program Management Office: supporting and promoting the use of secure identity management practices and tools (2019)

 - U.S. Digital Registry: an inventory of official government social media accounts, mobile websites and apps (2016)

-Over the past 50 years, we’ve grown and expanded while remaining true to our mission.
+Over the past 50 years, TTS Solutions has grown, expanded, and renamed all while remaining true to our mission.
 We’ll continue to evolve as we anticipate and meet future needs.
 We look forward to the next 50 years of serving the public and our partners!